Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

 }
 ````

-7. Adding onClick event in buttons with data binding
+7.Adding onClick event in buttons with data binding

 ````xml
 <Button